harshita2201301024/obsidian/Untitled 1.md

 4. Service Look up for talk to Expert
 5. Api to submit for talk to expert

-6. Look up for Environment in Talk to Expert
+6. Look up for Environment in TPM Request
 7. API to submit TPM Request

-8. Look up for GPU Request in Talk in
+8. Look up for Use Case Type in GPU Request
+9. Look up for Model Type and Model in